Therapy for Perfectionists & People Pleasers

 Are About Staying Connected

-But for many thoughtful, high-functioning adults, these patterns aren’t about wanting approval or being “too nice.”
+For many high-functioning adults, perfectionism and people-pleasing are not about wanting approval or being “too nice.”

 These patterns once reduced the risk of rejection or being misunderstood.